unstoppabledomains/resolution-service/README.md

 yarn install
 ```
 2. Configure environment variables.\
 The required variables are the same as running the service in docker.
+To simplify development it's recommended to set additional ENV variables mentioned in `./local.dev.env` file.
 ```
 RESOLUTION_POSTGRES_HOST=localhost
 RESOLUTION_POSTGRES_USERNAME=postgres
 RESOLUTION_POSTGRES_PASSWORD=password
+RESOLUTION_POSTGRES_DATABASE=password
 ETHEREUM_JSON_RPC_API_URL=localhost
+VIEWBLOCK_API_KEY=apikey
 ```
 3. Run the service
 ```
 yarn start:dev
 ```

 ### Running unit tests
-Unit tests can be run using `yarn test`.
+Unit tests can be run using `yarn test:local`.
+This command will run the tests with ENV variables set in `./local.test.env` file.
+You could redefine any env variable in yours local environment if needed, for example: `export RESOLUTION_POSTGRES_PASSWORD=password`.
+Testing command will take this variable first instead of using variable from `./local.test.env` file.

 For checking coverage use `yarn test:coverage`.

 Unit/integration tests use a postgres database that is cleaned before each test.
 By default, the database name is `resolution_service_test`.